Shoe shopping and dog grooming: French town flouts lockdown rules | Health

 Shoe shopping and dog grooming: French town flouts lockdown rules

+Police paid a visit to grooming parlour in Yerres where a dog was being shampooed, but they did not issue an on the spot fine.
+Authorities have said they will be tolerant at the start of the lockdown, which began on Friday.
 About 20 other mayors brought in similar measures in other parts of France on Saturday, TV network BFM TV said.

-The revolt comes after independent booksellers in France complained that they were being penalised by the lockdown, an outcry that received widespread support.
+The revolt has particularly centered on booksellers.
+"Along with other cities, we will take a joint initiative, following the one taken already in Dijon, to allow independent book stores to reopen," Paris mayor Hidalgo told the Journal du Dimanche (JDD) newspaper.

+She also called on the government to allow museums to stay open, with rigorous sanitary protocols and caps on visitors.
 A book store in Yerres, as well as many in central Paris, tried to remain open by operating 'click and collect' services that allow people to pick up books ordered online or on the phone at the door.

-Small protests broke out in Paris on Thursday evening against the coronavirus restrictions.
+Also in an interview with the JDD, junior economy minister Olivier Dussopt said the government - which is rolling out support for businesses including reduced welfare bills and partial unemployment schemes - would stick to its plan to reassess the situation for retailers in two weeks' time.
+"The edicts brought in by the mayors are illegal and they know it," Dussopt said.

 - READ MORE ON: